Entering 2026, TJ McCollum will begin his second season at Tarleton State as Texan Football Defensive Assistant.

-McCollum’s duties will include helping develop the defensive game plan for each opponent and working specifically with the secondary.
+McCollum’s duties include helping develop the defensive game plan for each opponent and working specifically with the secondary.

 “I just want to start by thanking God for this incredible opportunity,” McCollum said at the time of his hiring.
 “Without Him, none of this would be possible.
 I’m also incredibly grateful to Coach Whitten and Coach [Tyrone] Nix for believing in me and giving me this chance to be part of such a great organization.
 I’m excited to get to work, contribute to the team, and help us compete at the highest level.
 Go Texans!”